 Question 32:

-Motion contributes to snow crystal formation.
+contributes to snow crystal formation.

 The highlighted word 'contributes' is a verb.
 A verb conveys action or a state of being.